digitalpathologybern/hover_next_train/README.md

 Follow along the pannuke code and replace hyperparameters and necessary preprocessing steps along the way.
 Data should always be in the same format, see ```convert_pannuke_to_conic.py.```

+## Using HoVer-NeXt to finetune on other datasets

+Download a pre-trained checkpoint from [here](https://zenodo.org/records/10635618).
+In the training config, you can specify a checkpoint to be loaded, select the downloaded and extracted ```best_model``` file.

 ## Whole slide Inference